 If a student believes a Decision-maker is biased, the student may make a request for a new Decision-maker as set forth in Student Conduct Code Section 2(5)(g) and Section 3(III)(2)(c).
 Petitions must be submitted to the Director of Student Conduct as soon as a party has reason to believe the designated Decision-maker is biased, and no later than one day prior to the relevant meeting or Administrative Conference.

 Retaliation is not permitted under university policy or law.
 Retaliation is defined by the university’s complaint and response policy: https://policies.uoregon.edu/vol-5-human-resources/ch-11-human-resources-other/discrimination-complaint-and-response.
 Any act of retaliation against any individual participating in any part of this process may subject the party of participant engaging in retaliation to further disciplinary procedures.
 Examples of retaliation include, but are not limited to, contacting a witness or the other party in order to dissuade that person from participating in this process or excluding a witness or a party from an activity solely because the witness or party is participating in this process.
-Any act of retaliation should be reported to the Title IX Coordinator or the Director.
+Any act of retaliation should be reported immediately to the Title IX Coordinator or the Director.

 All parties and their advisors involved in an Administrative Conference are required to keep the information learned in preparation for the Administrative Conference and at the Administrative Conference private.
 Parties are allowed to select an advisor with whom they can discuss all aspects of the proceedings.
 The University understands that parties may seek advice and support from their families and friends as well.
 We expect that in so doing, parties will help their families and friends understand the importance of maintaining strict confidentiality, and if parties seek advice and support from friends or families it is expected that they will do so without revealing details of the proceedings or information that they have obtained as a result of the proceedings.
-No copies of documents provided are to be made, shared with any third parties, or posted publicly.
+Except for the Notice of Findings, no copies of documents provided are to be made, shared with any third parties, or posted publicly.
 No audio recording that is part of this process may be shared with any third parties or posted publicly.
 Any breach of this duty is subject to further disciplinary action by the university.
+With respect to the Notice of Findings, students may not use the Notice of Findings in a manner that would constitute retaliation under UO policy or state or federal law.
 The limitations set forth in this section shall not impact a student’s right under FERPA to access a student’s education records nor their rights under federal law to obtain a copy of the notice of findings.

 Students may request exceptions to these procedures by submitting a petition to the Decision-maker.
-In order to be considered, petitions must provide a basis for the exception and be received by a date that gives the Decision-maker a reasonable amount of time to consider the request.
+In order to be considered, petitions must provide a brief written statement regarding the reason for the exception and be received by a date that gives the Decision-maker a reasonable amount of time to consider the request.
 In consultation with the Title IX Coordinator, Decision-makers have the discretion to deny or grant a student’s petition.
 For good cause and in consultation with the Title IX Coordinator, a Decision-maker may also make an exception to these procedures.
-If a party files a petition for an exception, like a petition to extend or shorten timeframes, the Decision-maker may notify the opposing party of the petition and provide an opportunity to respond.
-If exceptions are made, notices explaining the exceptions will be sent to the parties.
-All petitions should be directed to the Decision-maker.)
+If an exception is made by the Decision-maker, the Decision-maker will send out notice of the exception within a reasonable time.
+(Templates for these petitions may be requested from the Decision-maker.)